-Ramazan, the Muslim month of dawn-to-dusk fasting (also spelled Ramadan, Ramadhan, etc.), will begin at first light on July 9th, 2013 and end at sunset on August 7th.
-(Since the Islamic calendar is lunar, the exact date will depend upon weather and the sighting of the new moon.)
+Ramazan, the Muslim month of dawn-to-dusk fasting (also spelled Ramadan, Ramadhan, etc.), will begin at first light on June 28th, 2014 and end at sunset on July 27th.
+(Since the Islamic calendar is lunar, the exact date will depend upon weather and the visibility of the new moon.)

 First-time travelers to Turkey who want to experience the rich variety of the country’s cuisines are often concerned that they may find many markets and restaurants closed during Ramazan.
 They need not worry.
 On the contrary, the gastronomic scene in Turkey is even more vibrant, as observant Muslims break their fast with a variety of delicious foods, some of which are specific to Ramazan and rarely found outside Turkey.